jhammann/jquery-navScroll/README.md

 | `activeParent` | Set to true if you want the parent of the anchor to have an active class instead of the anchor itself (only if ScrollSpy is enabled). | Boolean | false |
 | `activeClassName` | Set the name of the active class when using ScrollSpy. | String | 'active' |

+#### Specific scrollTime

+The scrollTime option is for all `<a>` tags inside the element on which navScroll is called.
+If you want different scrollTimes for different anchors you have to include the data-attribute `data-scrolltime`.
+The value should be a number.
+The 'Section 3' URL in the [demo](http://jhammann.github.io/jquery-navScroll/demo/) is an example of this.

 ## Callbacks

 | Name | Description | Type |